Documenting Sexual Harassment in the Workplace: Tips and Strategies for Employees

 How to Document Sexual Harassment Effectively

 Evidence collection is a crucial component of the documentation process.
 Any tangible artifacts that can substantiate your claim are invaluable.
-If the harassment occurred through digital means, such as emails, text messages, or social media, it’s essential to take screenshots or printouts to preserve this evidence.
+If the harassment occurred via digital means, such as email, text message, or social media, it’s essential to take screenshots or printouts to preserve this evidence.
 However, never forward such emails or messages to your personal accounts, as this can raise privacy issues and potentially compromise the integrity of your evidence.

 Conversely, if the harassment was verbal or physical, you might need to rely on witness accounts.
 Encourage any witnesses to document what they saw or heard, similarly as suggested above.
 It’s also worth noting down their contact details in case HR or legal advisors need to contact them in the future.